pippinbarr/cart253-2020/modules/03/debugging-variables.md

 ## Seeing inside variables with `console.log()`

-For other kinds of variable errors, we need the help of our trusty friend `console.log()`, because when things go wrong with variable we often want to __see what's inside them__.
+For other kinds of variable errors, we need the help of our trusty friend `console.log()`, because when things go wrong with variables we often want to __see what's inside them__.
 We need to make sure we have the JavaScript Console open for this to work!

 If we want to see what's inside `circleX` while our program is running, for example, we can add a `console.log()` inside our `draw()` function like this: